Marital and Family Law in Florida

 West Central Florida is home to many of the Jewish faith.
-The attorneys of Walters Levine & Lozano, many of whom are Jewish, stand ready willing and able to incorporate your unique and specific religious needs into the divorce process.
+The attorneys of Walters Levine Lozano and DeGrave, many of whom are Jewish, stand ready willing and able to incorporate your unique and specific religious needs into the divorce process.

 Prenuptial Agreements and Postnuptial Agreements

 Families and family structures are always evolving.
 The makeup of the typical successful American family is different today than it was for your parents.
 Prenuptial and Postnuptial Agreements have dramatically increased in popularity in recent years.
 Following their increased popularity has been the expansion of a significant body of Florida law which deals with the preparation and enforcement of these agreements.
 The legal team at Walters Levine Lozano and DeGrave has both the experience and knowledge to negotiate, create and enforce these agreements.
 Choosing a competent legal advisor is crucially important given that a Prenuptial or Postnuptial Agreement is often the most important and far reaching document you will ever sign.